-When gesturing to the stimulus book is necessary, the examiner should display it as a digital asset on-screen and point using the mouse cursor.
+When gesturing to the stimulus books or response booklets is necessary, the examiner should display them as digital assets on-screen and point using the mouse cursor.
+It may on occasion be necessary for the examiner to gesture to areas of a paper copy of a response booklet or to show how to respond to demonstration items (e.g., Coding) on the examiner's camera.
 Refer to Table 1 for specific instructions by subtest.